How to Get Rid of Rodents

 Studies show that rats and mice consume rodent baits more readily when they are placed in bait stations.

-2. Treatment Method: Using Rodent Traps
+2. Rodent Control Method: Using Rodent Traps

 Choose the Correct Size Trap